-A daily dose of PhD motivation
+A regular dose of PhD motivation

 Often, we have a tendency to approach big tasks as one distinct piece of work.